-The total Site Energy Usage Intensity (the total energy consumed by a building relative to its size) was 69.4 kBTU/sf, a reduction of 22.4% from the 2004 baseline year.
+The total Site Energy Usage Intensity (EUI) (the total energy consumed by a building relative to its size) was 72 kBTU/sf, a reduction of 19% below the 2004 baseline year.
 However, it is important to note that the energy usage profile of the building varies greatly from year to year without consideration of the efficiency of the systems.
-The variance is impacted significantly by the number and types of events held at the facility and the weather conditions.
-There was an increase in energy usage from 2013 to 2014 due primarily to increased steam usage, which may be attributable to more cold weather in 2014.
-Colder weather is demonstrated by an increase in Heating Degree Days (HDD) for the Pittsburgh region from 2013 to 20142.
+In order to gain a more accurate representation of energy use, the data can be normalized for event attendance by counting the number of visits to the building.
+Considering the per-visitor energy use intensity, the 2015 usage is a 14% reduction compared to 2004 per-visitor energy intentsity.12 The DLCC's annual energy consumption from 2004-2015 is shown in Figure 3.